 \subsubsection{\boldmath $b)$ $N$-Rose}

-For $\mathcal{K}_N = \mathcal{R}_N$, we have $N$ degenerate left-handed zero modes ($d_0 \in \llbracket 1, N \rrbracket$).
-The theory is vector-like at the level of the zero modes, which generalizes the result of the compactification on a circle $\mathcal{R}_1$ in the literature.
-Therefore, with the compactification on a rose graph and without an airtight $V$-brane, one cannot build models with the SM fields propagating in the extra dimension except if one is able to propose a mechanism which generates chirality by giving a mass to the mirror partners of the SM fermions.
-If this is possible, one recovers the three SM generations by taking $N=3$.
-The KK wave functions $f_L^{(0, \, 0, \, d_0)}$ are flat in each petal and discontinuous across the $V$-brane (except for $\mathcal{K}_N = \mathcal{R}_1$, the circle, where they can be taken continuous):
+For $\mathcal{K}_N = \mathcal{R}_N$, we have $N$ degenerate left-handed zero-modes ($d_0 \in \llbracket 1, N \rrbracket$).
+The theory is vector-like at the level of the zero-modes, which generalizes the result of the compactification on a circle $\mathcal{R}_1$ in the literature.
+Therefore, with the compactification on a rose graph and without an airtight $V$-brane, one cannot build models with the SM-fields propagating in the EDS except if one is able to suggest a mechanism which generates chirality by giving a mass to the mirror partners of the SM-fermions.
+If this is possible, one recovers the three SM-generations by taking $N=3$.
+The KK-wave functions $f_L^{(0, \, 0, \, d_0)}$ are flat in each petal and discontinuous across the $V$-brane (except for $\mathcal{K}_N = \mathcal{R}_1$, the circle, where they can be taken continuous):